Zhao Chengshou

-Zhao Chengshou (趙承綬 (赵承绶, Zhào Chéngshòu); 1891 – 1 October 1966), courtesy name Yinfu (印甫), was a KMT general from Wutai County, Shanxi.
+Zhao Chengshou (趙承綬 (赵承绶, Zhào Chéngshòu); 1891 – 1 October 1966), courtesy name Yinfu (印甫), was a Kuomintang general from Wutai County, Shanxi.

 Biography

 Early life

 In 1908, Zhao Chengshou was admitted to the Taiyuan Army Primary School.
 Subsequently, he was promoted to Qinghe Army Middle School.
 After the Xinhai Revolutionary Army launched the uprising in 1911, he returned to Shanxi Province to join the Xin Daining Public Corps (head of the continued Tongxi) as a coach.
 In November of the same year, two thousand people from Xin Daining Public Corps attacked Datong through Ruyuekou in Fanshi County.
 Zhao Chengshou led the left-wing guerrillas as a forward.
 When he entered Huairen County (modern Huairen), he learned that the League of Datong had held an uprising.
 The Qing Dynasty commander Wang Desheng had led his troops to retreat.
 On the same day, two thousand people from the Huai Army Guo dian State Department and Xuanhua Chenxiyi Department in Xuanhua District and Zhangjiakou of the Qing Dynasty reinforced Datong and besieged Datong City.
 The Xin Daining Public Corps and the Datong Uprising Army held on to Datong for more than forty days.
 After the North and South reconciliation succeeded, the Xin Daining Public Corps withdrew to the south of Yanmen Pass in accordance with the agreement.

 In 1912, the Xin Daining Public Corps was disbanded, and Zhao Chengshou re-entered the Qinghe Army First Preparatory School.
 After graduation, he was promoted to the fifth phase of the Baoding Military Academy.
 In 1928, he was appointed as the cavalry commander by Yan Xishan and then held the post for 10 years.